patrickslarson8/ray-tracing/README.md

 ![](2023-01-07-11-24-14.png)

-By pre-calculating the random vectors on initialization, render time is decreased to 7-8ms per frame;
+By pre-calculating the random vectors on initialization, render time is decreased to 7-8ms per frame.
+Currently this is done with a predictive random scheme.
+Randoms are stored in the RandomProvider class with one thread committed to re-caluculating the randoms.
+Randoms are then retrieved as needed and updated at a much slower rate than generating a new random each frame.
+This has the side effect of causing weird artifacts when resetting the frame accumulator, as many shaders are receiving the same random value for roughness offset.

 ### To Do